entando/entando-docs/vuepress/docs/next/tutorials/consume/mt-cds.md

 * Verify dependencies with the [Entando CLI](../../docs/getting-started/entando-cli.md#check-the-environment): `ent check-env develop`

 ## Create the CDS Descriptors
 Descriptors for Keycloak access, ingress, service/deployment, and persistent volume claim are required for the CDS.
+See the [Appendix](#appendix) for a list of required text placeholders.

 Here is a list of placeholders that will need to be replaced in the descriptor files.
-Use names that describe your primary tenant and the service it pertains to.
 | Placeholder | Descriptions
 |:--|:--
-| YOUR-APPNAME | Your app name, or the name of the entando-de-app deployment
+| YOUR-APPNAME | Your application name, e.g. quickstart, entando, etc.
-| YOUR-HOSTNAME | Host name (e.g., k8s-entando.org)
+| YOUR-HOSTNAME | Host name (e.g., your-domain.com)
-| YOUR-NAMESPACE | Namespace used for the multitenancy application
+| YOUR-NAMESPACE | Namespace used for the multitenancy application, e.g. entando
-| YOUR-PRIMARY-KC-SECRET | Name of Keycloak secret for the primary tenant
+| YOUR-PRIMARY-KC-SECRET | Name of the Keycloak secret for the primary tenant
-| YOUR-PRIMARY-CDS-DEPLOYMENT | CDS deployment for the primary tenant
+| YOUR-PRIMARY-CDS-DEPLOYMENT | Name of the CDS deployment for the primary tenant
-| YOUR-PRIMARY-PVC | Name of PVC claim of the primary tenant
-| YOUR-PRIMARY-CDS-SERVICE | The CDS service for the primary tenant
+| YOUR-PRIMARY-CDS-SERVICE | The name of the CDS service for the primary tenant
-| YOUR-PRIMARY-CDS-DEPLOYMENT | The CDS deployment of the primary tenant
 | YOUR-PRIMARY-CDS-INGRESS | The CDS ingress for the primary tenant
+| YOUR-PRIMARY-PVC | Name of the PVC claim of the primary tenant
 | YOUR-PRIMARY-TENANT | Name of the primary tenant and primary tenant code
 | YOUR-PUBLIC-KEY | Keycloak RSA generated string for your realm